FutureShockco/steem-auth-vue/docs/meeray-transactions.md

 ### Create a Token

-Create a new token on Echelon:
+Create a new token on Meeray:

 ```js
 async function createToken(symbol, name, precision, maxSupply) {